waysidekoi/graduate-guide/contacting_companies.md

   * Find something they posted or wrote that really resonates with you and email them about that.
 Get the conversation started. don't email a bunch people/companies saying the same thing over and over "I really like your company, noticed you're hiring and would love an opportunity to chat with you, etc. etc."
   * Instead, research engineers at the companies you're interested in, find something you can relate or connect with them regarding and write them a short a sweet email complimenting something they did, wrote, posted, etc.
   * Get dialogue going with people by complimenting and flattering them.
 Try and meet them if you're in the same city.
 Then once you have the conversation going and a rapport built, bring up the fact you're looking for a job and interested in their company.

+## Netorking 101
+Don't forget the obvious: eye contact, personal hygiene (clean finger nails! no boogers!)

+### Preparing for a Networking Event
+* Figure out who will be there.
+What have they done?
+Lookup their pictures & bios.
+* Find out who you want to talk to